ChaseCoche/OolerWatchapp/readme.md

 -sync with Bluetooth

+Success Metrics
+-Successfully establish a connection with an Ooler sleep unit.
+-Successfully adjust temperature of Ooler unit in real time using the watch app.
+-Successfully power the device on and off

 Personas:
 Chase wakes up in the middle of the night very hot.
 He wants to adjust the temperature of his ooler and go back to sleep.
 However, when he grabs his phone to adjust the temperature, his phone screen wakes him up and has trouble falling back asleep for another 30 minutes.